huggingface/blog/sdxl_ort_inference.md

 When dynamic shape is used in these cases, users only need to build and save one engine, rather than switching engines during inference.

 ## GPU optimizations
 Besides the techniques introduced in our [previous Stable Diffusion blog](https://medium.com/microsoftazure/accelerating-stable-diffusion-inference-with-onnx-runtime-203bd7728540), the following optimizations were applied by ONNX Runtime to yield the SD Turbo and SDXL Turbo results outlined in this post:
 - Enable CUDA graph for static shape inputs.
 - Add Flash Attention V2.
 - Remove extra outputs in text encoder (keep the hidden state output specified by clip_skip parameter).
 - Add SkipGroupNorm fusion to fuse group normalization with Add nodes that precede it.

--
-Additionally, we have added support for new features, including [LoRA](https://huggingface.co/docs/peft/conceptual_guides/lora) weights for latent consistency models (LCMs) and [ControlNet](https://huggingface.co/docs/diffusers/api/pipelines/controlnet).
+Additionally, we have added support for new features, including [LoRA](https://huggingface.co/docs/peft/conceptual_guides/lora) weights for latent consistency models (LCMs).
-Instructions for SDXL Turbo with ControlNet, along with the A100-SXM4-80GB GPU benchmarking results are provided in previous sections.

 ## Next steps